FREQUENTLY ASKED QUESTIONS

 I want to start exercising but I'm not sure if I'm ready to join a group or a team.
 What can I do?

-Download Prostate Cancer Foundation BC's Exercise Guide for Prostate Cancer Patients here.
+Download Prostate Cancer Foundation Canada's Exercise Guide for Prostate Cancer Patients here.
 Inside you'll find information about how to safely exercise at home including example exercises and routines to get you started.